-You won’t be able to sit down most of the time as you need to attend to a big number of students in each of your class.
-Sitting down in the class for a first time teacher is a no no!
+You won’t be able to sit down most of the time as you need to attend to a significant number of students in each of your class.
+Sitting down in the class for a first-time teacher is a no-no!

-Of course, it’s always him who has a complete control of everything.
+Of course, it’s always him who has complete control of everything.
 You will need him not just throughout your teaching journey but throughout your life’s journey.
-You have the biggest responsibility in our nation now so you need the greatest ally.
+You have the biggest responsibility in our nation now, so you need the greatest ally.
 You are a teacher.
-YOU WILL SHAPE THE FUTURE and to do it successfully, you’ll need his help — THE ONE WHO SHAPED THE WHOLE WORLD PERFECTLY.
+YOU WILL SHAPE THE FUTURE and to do it successfully; you’ll need his help — THE ONE WHO SHAPED THE WHOLE WORLD PERFECTLY.

 11. JOIN OUR FACEBOOK DISCUSSION GROUP